Ystrad: Industrial development

 Associated with the colliery was the Bodringallt brick works, which became the second largest producer of bricks in the Rhondda after Llwynypia.
-The brickworks exported throughout the South Wales coalfield, providing materials for shaft lining and the construction of colliery buildings and houses.
+The brickworks were set up in 1857 and exported throughout the South Wales coalfield, providing materials for shaft lining and the construction of colliery buildings and houses.
+A notable feature of the brickworks was its employment of a large number of girls from the local area.